 UBC’s Zero Waste Food Ware Strategy is a good starting point for businesses to begin thinking about their environmental impact.
 With the above information in mind, however, it is important that businesses have the tools to take full advantage of becoming more sustainable.

 First, there must be support on hand to help businesses switch to more environmentally friendly food ware.
 Seeing as how recyclable food ware is so much more expensive than the regular Styrofoam, loans should be available to help businesses deal with the initial losses.
 Once businesses can recoup these losses from the customer container fee, they can repay the loan.
-The Zero Waste Food Ware Strategy also only requires the container fee starting in 2021, and businesses may prefer to phase in this fee slowly (to reduce potential loss of customers).
+The Zero Waste Food Ware Strategy requires the container fee starting in 2021, and businesses may prefer to phase in this fee slowly (to reduce potential loss of customers).
 Investing in small UVFC businesses would create an environment where the owner is still able to independently run their business.

 Additionally, these smaller businesses may need support in understanding the significance of these changes.
 As a diverse community, many businesses owners speak limited English, and may not understand what changes need to be implemented or how they can best run their business under the changing circumstances.
 Support for these businesses means a complete explanation of what must be done and guiding small business owners to make informed decisions.

-In terms of reducing waste, it is clear from the existing programs that getting people involved in recycling is key.
+In terms of reducing waste, it is clear from existing programs that getting people involved in recycling is key.
 There should be proper signage around the Food Court explaining to customers the changes that are happening and encouraging them to bring their own reusable food ware.
-To help the entire program become ore efficient, it will be important to keep customers in the loop about changes that are being made.
+To help the entire program become more efficient, it will be important to keep customers in the loop about changes that are being made.
 During the transition period, informing customers about the changes will give them time to bring their own containers, lessening the burden on businesses to spend more on sustainable containers.

 Moving forward, it will be useful for the UVFC to join a container sharing program such as Green2Go.
 This will be more convenient for customers and allow businesses to spend less on recyclable containers overall, therefore being economically favourable for businesses.
 This will also be a sustainable “for here” option, so that on-site consumers can return their dishes as soon as they are finished.
 However, this will require support from the University Village to acquire an industrial dishwasher, and a unifying of businesses in the UVFC to share this dishwasher.